aimas-upb/llm-agents-for-ami/README.md

 Health check: `GET http://localhost:8080/_forwarder/status`.

 ## Utilities
+adjust_lux_on_events.py - runs in the background and adjusts the internal light sensor up and down when blinds or lights change states.
+Uses HA_URL and HA_TOKEN environment variable to connect to HA.
+Light increments and decrements are configurable via INCREMENT_LIGHT, DECREMENT_LIGHT, INCREMENT_BLINDS and INCREMENT_BLINDS.

 set_property.py - set a property in HomeAssistant using the same environment varibles.
 Examples:
 - ./set-property.py person_counter_308 state 1
 - ./set-property.py internal_light_sensing_308 state 350